-This month's research section is an October special that explores what celebrations and activities might have occurred in the 18th and early 19th centuries in England.
+This research blog is a holiday special that explores what celebrations and activities might have occurred in the 18th and early 19th centuries in England.
 While the first question that comes to mind might be, "What did they do for Halloween?" the answer is disappointing: "They didn't."
 With that established, let's dig into what they did do during October and early November.

 Any Halloween-esque traditions we have come to know and celebrate stemmed from a culmination of Pagan traditions found in Scotland, Wales, and Ireland.
 England, especially during the 18th century, was highly superstitious, and thus did not celebrate anything related to Halloween.
 The superstitions we see in the 18th century is a research interest for another day--anyone up for a haircut on the full moon or bloodletting in the spring?
 I'm sorry to say but there would not be a Halloween masquerade to attend.
 The traditions we know of and celebrate now did not even come about until the middle of the 19th century, so not only was the Georgian and Regency era in the wrong country for such traditions, it was also the wrong time.

 Most of Georgian England's holidays were not actually religious holy days but were political and dynastic, such as fireworks on the King's birthday, bonfires on Guy Fawkes' Day, and so forth, all with the intent of promoting patriotism.
 There were, of course, some rural festivals that enacted pagan lore, such as the horn dances of Abbots Bromley in Staffordshire (August) and the stoning of Jack O'Lent on Ash Wednesday, as well as celebrations connected to agriculture and the stages of farming, such as Plough Monday, rush-bearing, harvest home, sheep-shearing, etc., but the Georgian celebrations were predominately secular.